 What Is Traceroute?

-Traceroute is a network process, which with the help of the 'tracert IP' command shows the virtual path from one server (computer) to another, all the way to the final destination.
+Traceroute is a network process, which with the help of the 'tracert IP' traceroute command shows the virtual path from one server (computer) to another, all the way to the final location.

 What are Traceroute hops?

 The journey to the destination takes place via a computer / server (Host name) with a unique IP address.
 Each new connection on that journey with the time spent on its establishment (packet delivery time from one 'hops' to another and back) is shown in detail under the name 'hops', expressed in milliseconds and denoted as response time.
 Figuratively speaking, hops in the virtual world at traceroute, can be taken as the number of roads (highways) with their names leading you to your destination in the real world.
 The maximum number of hops is set to 30, which is standard on the traceroute.
 If the message at a certain hops is marked 'request time out', then it means that there is probably a problem with the firewall that is blocking the reception and return of packets.